 • Each exam is assigned one of four grades: PhD Area Pass, PhD General Pass, Masters Pass, and Fail.
 The grade cutoffs are determined by the instructors who create/grade the exams; those cutoffs are not released to students.

 • PhD Area Pass indicates readiness to begin research in that area.
-This grade is equivalent to PhD Pass in the current system.

 • PhD General Pass indicates sufficient familiarity with the subject to begin research in a different area.
 This standard is lower than Provisional PhD Pass, and higher than Masters Pass.